Viper-Bots/viper-printer/readme.md

 This repository contains several Python scripts related to the Viper Printer:

-## 1. `printer.py`

-This is the printer script, and probably the only file in this repo you need.
+1. `printer.py` - This is the printer script, and probably the only file in this repo you need.
 To specify a PNG image to print, use the `-f` command line argument:

 ```
 python printer.py -f myimage.png
 ```

-## 2. `reset-motors.py`

-Utility script to reset all three motors.
+2. `reset-motors.py` - Utility script to reset all three motors.

-## 3. `read-image.py`

-A simple script I wrote to help me understand how the `png` library parses individual PNG images.
+3. `read-image.py` - A simple script our coach wrote to help him understand how the `png` library parses individual PNG images.
 It iterates over each row of pixels, and prints the data for each pixel to the console.
 To specify a PNG image, use the `-f` command line argument:

 ```
 python read-image.py -f myimage.png